Roman-/do_not_rely_on_static_analysis/README.md

 # unspecified evaluation order
 ## level 1
-Quite obvious and easily detected with `-Wunsequenced` clang diagnostics:
+Quite obvious and is detected with some tools, including `-Wunsequenced` clang diagnostics:
 ```cpp
 void foo(int a, int b) {
     std::cout << a << ", " << b << std::endl;